 Caddo Mills real estate is some of the most expensive in Texas, although Caddo Mills house values don't compare to the most expensive real estate in the U.S.

-Caddo Mills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Caddo Mills is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Caddo Mills is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Caddo Mills who work in office and administrative support (17.42%), management occupations (10.42%), and business and financial occupations (9.42%).

-A relatively large number of people in Caddo Mills telecommute to their jobs.
-Overall, about 16.40% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.40% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Caddo Mills doesn't have a public transportation system that people use for their commute.
+Caddo Mills is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Caddo Mills citizens is a little higher than the average for US cities and towns: 23.88% of adults in Caddo Mills have at least a bachelor's degree.